Check if you are a winner in this month's NS&I Premium Bonds December draw

-NS&I Premium Bonds December 2023 prize winners: What is it & how to check if you are a winner?
+NS&I Premium Bonds December 2023 prize winners: What is it and how to check if you are a winner?

 The NS&I Premium Bonds December 2023 draw saw one lucky winner strike gold despite buying the bond over 20 years ago.